oracle/graal/espresso/docs/how-espresso-works.md

 The **host VM** can be OpenJDK, GraalVM HotSpot or GraalVM Native Image.
 On OpenJDK Espresso will only execute in the interpreter and is thus slow.
 With a regular GraalVM it executes faster, because the Graal compiler will be used which knows how to accelerate Truffle languages, and with a Native Image host it is the fastest due to not needing the Espresso VM itself to warm up.
-Additionally, virtual threads currently only work with a native image host.

 The **native components** that implement the JNI side of the standard library can be genuine operating system specific machine code, in which case the host OS must be Linux and Java code cannot be sandboxed, or LLVM bitcode